PaperPrototype/Intro-Coding-and-Computers/1 - Binary/Lecture/english.md

 1       1       1 =  111  =  7
 ```

 In computers we have to have decide before hand how high we want to count.
-We then asign a set of 0s and 1s in our computers for that number.
-We can't just grow the number of bits (`0`s and `1`s) we use for a number (if say we decide we want to be able to count higher) because the neighboring `0`s are probably being used for something else!
+We then reserve some 0s and 1s in our memory for that number.
+We can't just increase the number of bits (`0`s and `1`s) we use for a number (if say we decide we want to be able to count higher) because the neighboring `0`s and `1`s are probably being used for something else!

+# ASCII
 Now that we can count using binary we'll use those numbers and map them to specific symbols and characters.
 The ASCII standard is very old but is still used today by programming languages like the C programming language.
 C actually lets us manipulate the `0`s and `1`s, but we'll get to that another time.

 Here is a short list of some ASCII symbols you might be familiar with.